qstackfield/lcac-benchmark/README.md

 - If results are confidential, email them to **qstackfield@seedcore.io**.
 - All contributions must align with LCAC Research License terms.

+  ---

+## Purpose & Usage

+The **LCAC Benchmark** provides a reproducible way for researchers, engineers, and institutions to **evaluate reasoning integrity** - how well a model maintains logical stability, context alignment, and truth-preserving behavior over time.

+It is not a dataset or a training framework.
+It is a **governance-grade diagnostic**, designed to measure *reasoning drift*, *cognitive trust*, and *context retention* using standardized metrics.

+### How Participants Use It

+1. **Run Locally**
+   Fork this repository and execute the LCAC benchmark client against your own reasoning system or model.
+   You can use the built-in mock generator or adapt it to your inference stack.

+2. **Validate Results**
+   Use the included validator to confirm your output JSON meets the LCAC schema standard.
+   Validation ensures comparability and auditability across participants.

+3. **Submit for Verification**
+   - **Public Path:** open a Pull Request adding your JSON to `/results/participants/`
+   - **Private Path:** email your validated result or its SHA-256 hash to
+     **qstackfield@seedcore.io**

+   Every verified submission is signed and listed on the **LCAC Public Leaderboard**, ranked by the model’s `trust_index`.

+4. **Interpret Your Score**
+   - High `trust_index` → consistent reasoning and low drift
+   - Moderate → observable contextual drift, recommend tuning
+   - Low → unstable or hallucination-prone reasoning under context variation

+### Why It Matters

+LCAC is part of an emerging integrity layer for AI —
+a neutral benchmark for **reasoning governance**.
+By standardizing cognitive stability metrics, LCAC enables:

+- Transparent comparison between reasoning systems
+- Verifiable trust-index certification
+- Institutional confidence in autonomous or decision-support AI

+Participants gain a **verifiable reasoning integrity profile**, suitable for citation, internal QA, or public disclosure on the LCAC leaderboard.

+---

 ### Reporting Issues
 Open an issue or contact **qstackfield@seedcore.io** for technical or governance inquiries.